web2project/web2project.github.io/_docs/faq.md

 title: FAQ
 ---

-Q & A gleaned from the Forums: http://forums.web2project.net/
+Q & A gleaned from the [Forums](http://forums.web2project.net/)

 Looking for articles/documentation about Web2Project?
-Check out the [[Core Modules page]] which presents documentation for each module.
+Check out the [Core Modules page](/modules/core.html) which presents documentation for each module.

 ## Infrastructure